Beatboxing: Contribution to hip-hop

 Modern beatboxing first began as a way to assist or backup the MC.
 When drum machines were unavailable or unaffordable, communities in the inner city of New York began to mimic the sounds with their voices in ciphers.
 The term "beatboxing" is derived from the mimicry of early drum machines, then known as beatboxes, particularly, and specifically, the Roland TR-808.
 The term "beatbox" was used to refer to earlier Roland drum machines such as the TR-55 and CR-78 in the 1970s.
-They were followed by the TR-808, released in 1980, which became central to hip hop music and electronic dance music.
+They were followed by the TR-808, released in 1980, which became central to hip-hop and electronic dance music.
 It is the TR-808 that human beatboxing is largely modeled after.

 "Human beatboxing" in hip-hop originated in the 1980s.
-Its early pioneers include Doug E. Fresh, the self-proclaimed first "human beatbox" (and arguably its most famous practitioner); Swifty, the first to implement the inhale sound technique; Buffy, who helped perfect many beatboxing techniques; and Wise, who contributed significantly to beat boxing's proliferation.
+Its early pioneers include Buffy, the first "human beatbox"; Swifty, the first to implement the inhale sound technique; Buffy, who helped perfect many beatboxing techniques; and Wise, who contributed significantly to beat boxing's proliferation.
 Wise inspired an entire new fan base of human beatboxers with his human turntable technique.
 Other pioneers of beatboxing include Rahzel well known for his realistic robotic sounds and for his ability to sing and beatbox simultaneously, Scratch a beatboxer and musician well known for further revolutionizing the use of vocal scratching in beatboxing, Kenny Muhammad the Human Orchestra, a beatboxer known for his technicality and outstanding rhythmic precision, who pioneered the inward k snare, a beatbox technique that imitates a snare drum by breathing inward, and Emanon, an early protegee of Doug E. Fresh associated with Ice T and Afrika Islam.
 Many refer to beatboxing as the unofficial 5th element of hip-hop.